Tame class field theory over local fields: Finiteness of motivic and e tale cohomology

-In this subsection, we allow $k$ to be any field.
-We fix an integer $m$ such that $m \in k^\times$ and set $\Lambda = {\Z}/m$.
-Recall that $cd(k)$ denotes the {\'e}tale cohomological dimension of $k$ for all sheaves which are torsion of finite exponents prime to $\Char(k)$.
+Let $k$ be a field of characteristic exponent $p$.
+We fix an integer $m \in k^\times$ and set $\Lambda = {\Z}/m$.
+Let $cd(k)$ denote the {\'e}tale cohomological dimension of $k$ for sheaves which are torsion of finite exponents prime-to-$p$.

 Recall from ~\eqref{eqn:RE-2} that for any $X \in \Sch_k$, there is a natural {\'e}tale realization homomorphism $\epsilon^*_X \colon H^i(X, \Lambda(j)) \to H^i_\et(X, \Lambda(j))$.
 The naturality of this map implies that we have a commutative diagram